zorrocrisis/ImageClassificationModel/README.md

 However, **one must also consider the computational performance of this version of the Perceptron** - whereas the other models took a few minutes to train, **the multi-layer Perceptron does require a longer learning time** (around 20 minutes, in the same computer as the other tests), which might not be ideal for every application.

-## **Autodiff Toolkit**
+## **Logistic Regression with Autodiff Toolkit**
 In the previous models, the gradient backpropagation algorithm had been written by hand.
-That being said, a new system logisitc regrission classifier was developed (*python hw1-q2.py logistic_regression*), this time **employing a deep learning framework with automatic differentiation**, namely Pytorch.
+That being said, a new system **logistic regression classifier** was developed (*python hw1-q2.py logistic_regression*), this time **employing a deep learning framework with automatic differentiation**, namely Pytorch.

 More specifically, this new model functioned with **stochastic gradient descent with a batch size of 1** and with a **training duration of 20 epochs**, producing the following results for distinct values of learning rates: